1 / 3

 (Prof. Dr. med.
 Jürgen Behr),

-die Klinik und Poliklinik für Radiologie, LMU Klinikum
+die Klinik und Poliklinik für Radiologie, LMU Klinikim

 (Prof. Dr. Maximilian Reiser, Prof. Dr. med.
 Jens Ricke),